Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/dae.rst

 Discretization Transformations
 ------------------------------

-Before a Pyomo model with ``DerivativeVar`` or ``Integral`` components can be sent to a solver it must first be sent through a discretization transformation.
+Before a Pyomo model with :py:class:`DerivativeVar<pyomo.dae.DerivativeVar>` or :py:class:`Integral<pyomo.dae.Integral>` components can be sent to a solver it must first be sent through a discretization transformation.
 These transformations approximate any derivatives or integrals in the model by using a numerical method.
-The numerical methods currently included in this tool discretize the continuous domains in the problem and introduce equality constraints which approximate the derivatives and integrals at the discretization points.
-Two families of discretization schemes have been implemented in Pyomo, Finite Difference and Collocation.
+The numerical methods currently included in pyomo.DAE discretize the continuous domains in the problem and introduce equality constraints which approximate the derivatives and integrals at the discretization points.
+Two families of discretization schemes have been implemented in pyomo.DAE, Finite Difference and Collocation.
 These schemes are described in more detail below.

 .. note::
    The schemes described here are for derivatives only.
 All integrals will be transformed using the trapezoid rule.

 The user must write a Python script in order to use these discretizations, they have not been tested on the pyomo command line.
 Example scripts are shown below for each of the discretization schemes.
 The transformations are applied to Pyomo model objects which can be further manipulated before being sent to a solver.
 Examples of this are also shown below.

 Finite Difference Transformation
 ********************************